CarlosLunaMota/Game-of-Life/The Game of Life masterclass.md

 Note that we do not need to include the current live cells on the `candidates` set because, even if a cell is alive, it won't remain in that state unless it has, at least, 2 neighbors (and we just care about live cells now).

-Note also that we are taking advantage of the "overwritting" feature of python's sets: we can safely include the same candidate several times (because it has more than one neighbor) and the data structure will take care of removing the repeated elements automatically.
+Note also that we are taking advantage of the "overwritting" feature of Python's sets: we can safely include the same candidate several times (because it has more than one neighbor) and the data structure will take care of removing the repeated elements automatically.

-Finally, we are also using python's sets to store the live cells because we need to perform a lot of inclusion tests, `(x,y) in universe`, and python's sets do them more efficiently than python's lists.
+Finally, we are also using Python's sets to store the live cells because we need to perform a lot of inclusion tests, `(x,y) in universe`, and Python's sets do them more efficiently than Python's lists.

 This implementation is more elegant, more capable and more efficient that the previous one, but there is room for improvement.
 Let's see how!